elunna/hackem/README.md

 	- [x] Make evil food vulnerable to fire - "cooking"!
 	- [x] Limit all shoggoths to one corrosion attack.
 	- [X] Badgers can usually swim; add M1_SWIM to badgers.
+	- [x] Water hulks: Add vulnerability to shock (similar to other water-critters)

 ### Slash'EM Items
 Artifacts:
 - [ ] Bat from Hell